LZeroAnalytics/thornode/docs/concepts/math.md

 slippage = \frac{inputAmount}{(inputAmount + inputBalance)}
 $$

-Slippage is simply the transaction divided by its corresponding depth.&#x20;
+Slippage is simply the transaction divided by its corresponding depth.

 Ie, swapping 10 BTC to RUNE = `1000000000 / (1000000000 + 81439552768) = 0.012 = 1.2%`

-Since THORChain has all pools in RUNE, a cross-asset (double) swap would involve two swaps in two pools, thus the slip needs to be doubled.&#x20;
+Since THORChain has all pools in RUNE, a cross-asset (double) swap would involve two swaps in two pools, thus the slip needs to be doubled.

 Here's a reference implementation of calculating slip for a double swap: